 What causes dry eye?

-Dry eye can have numerous causes.
+Dry eye can have numerous contributing factors or causes.
 Some of the most common causes are:

 Dry eye is a common problem for contact lens wearers, and dry eye is a leading cause of contact lens irritation, so it can be difficult to tell which is causing which.
 Symptoms and discomfort associated with dry eye can be more pronounced for contact lens wearers and irritation can cause wearers to discontinue contact lens use. |